smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/Behavior_of_Nulls.md

 -----

-## 27. Conclusion
+## 28. Conclusion

 The central rule is that ordinary comparisons involving null generally produce `UNKNOWN`, and search conditions retain only `TRUE`.
 From that rule follow many behaviors in joins, filters, checks, and anti-joins.

-Other constructs deliberately use different semantics:
+Other constructs deliberately use different semantics.

 * `IS NULL` and `IS NOT NULL` test for null directly.
 * `IS [NOT] DISTINCT FROM` provides two-valued, null-aware comparison.